djangodeployment/django-deployment-book/09-recovery1.rst

 If you use external disks for offline backups, you need two disks, and each disk must have a capacity of all the data of all your installations combined.
-In this book we deal with deployments on a single server, so these are probably small and a 1 TB disk is likely enough for all your deployments.
+They must be external USB rotating (i.e. not SSD) disks.
+You may also be able to use SATA disks with a SATA-to-USB adapter; however, one of the advantages of USB disks is that it's much easier to label them by attaching a sticker (SATA disks have very little space available for attaching a sticker, unless you cover their original label, which you don't want).
+You might want to use small (2.5-inch) disks, which are much easier to carry.
+In any case, in this book we deal with deployments on a single server, so these are probably small and a 1 TB disk is likely enough for all your deployments.
 Two such external disks cost around $100.
 They might live for five years, but I prefer to be more conservative and assume they'll last for a maximum of two years; your backup schemes, your customers, and your business in general will have changed enough by then.
 So the total cost of backup (assuming it all fits in a 1 TB disk) is $50 per year plus $1.20 per GB per year.

 Setting up backup storage
 -------------------------